IDavron/exploring-neural-networks-weight-space/README.md

 # Exploring the Weight Space of Neural Networks for Learning and Generation

 This is the code repository of my Master Thesis in Saarland University on "Exploring the Weight Space of Neural Networks for Learning and Generation" topic.
 There are two main objectives in this project.
 First is to explore the weight space of the classifier MLP zoos and train other models to classify the features of the dataset used to train these zoos.
+The model architectures used to train parameter classifiers are: MLP, [Set Transformers](https://arxiv.org/pdf/1810.00825), [DWSNets](https://arxiv.org/pdf/2301.12780).
 Second is to train a generational models in the weight space of these zoos to conditionaly generate new set of parameters.
+We compare the generated parameters between Variational Autoencoder, Diffusion and Condition Flow Matching models.

 ## Structure